-- Taking place in Engineering 027 MWF 1-1:50 PM except on exam days.
-We will mainly be working through examples and problems from the most recent FlipIt units not on introducing concepts and equations.
-Don't expect to get much out of class or discussion if you haven't put in a solid effort on watching the pre-lectures and grappling with the material before coming to class. - Clicker questions will be used to track attendance and promote active learning by providing instant feedback for both myself and for you.
+We will mainly be working through examples and problems from the most recent FlipIt units - not on introducing concepts and equations.
+Don't expect to get much out of class or discussion if you haven't put in a solid effort on watching the pre-lectures and working through the checkpoint questions before coming to class.

+Clicker questions will be used to track attendance and promote active learning by providing instant feedback for both myself and for you.
 Clicker questions will mainly be graded on participation.
-I'll let you know if one is graded on accuracy. - If you miss any classes, you are still responsible for the material covered.
-I will post the class slides both blank and annotated on BB.
+I'll let you know if one is graded on accuracy.